CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 sleep 1
 ```

-HyperQueue tasks are independent and run on a single node.

-- In a Slurm batch job each Slurm task correspond to one HyperQueue worker.
+In a Slurm batch job each Slurm task correspond to one HyperQueue worker.

-- In a partial node allocation we should reserve a fraction of the CPUs and memory on a node.
+In a partial node allocation we reserve a fraction of the CPUs and memory on a node.
 We can increase the available CPUs by increasing the number of Slurm tasks.

-- In a full node allocation we reserve all the CPUs and memory on a node.
+In a full node allocation we reserve all the CPUs and memory on a node.
 We can increase the available CPUs by increasing the number of reserved nodes.

 Example of a `batch.sh` script that starts the server and workers, and then submits tasks.

 === "Puhti partial single node"
     ```bash